Tensor Regression Networks: Experiments

 \section{Experiments}

 We empirically demonstrate the effectiveness of preserving the tensor structure through tensor contraction and tensor regression by integrating it into state-of-the-art architectures and demonstrating similar performance on the popular ImageNet dataset.
-In particular, we empirically verify the effectiveness of the TCL on VGG-19 \citep{vgg} and conduct thorough experiments with the tensor regression on ResNet-50 and ResNet-101 \citep{resnet}.
+We show that a TRL gives equal or greater performance as compared to flattening followed by fully connected layers, while allowing for large space savings.
+In particular, we show that our proposed layers allow us to best leverage multi-linear structure in data.
+This is particularly important for MRI data.
+On the largest database available, the U.K. biobank, we show that this approach outperforms its traditional counterparts by large margins on three separate prediction tasks.